learn-co-curriculum/phase-5-practice-challenge-fix-the-string-solution/README.md

 ### Comparing Adjacent Characters

 In this challenge, you needed to compare adjacent characters.
-In the solutions given below, either approach can be substituted for the other.
+There are two general approaches for doing this.
+In the solutions given in this lesson, either approach can be substituted for the other.

 The first approach uses Ruby methods; either `upcase` or `downcase` can be used: